jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Fixed a race condition on compact thread init
 - Bugfix: The max size of a memtable was treated as kilobytes not bytes
 - Bugfix: Ensure that the data of the parent region is redistributed completely until child region is splitted
+- Bugfix: The same instance of the RegionSplitStrategy was used for all Tables, which leads to wrong data redistribution

 ### Version 0.2.0 (Beta-5) - 01.01.2017
 - Improvement: Introduced JVM parameter